wzyboy/tbeat/README.md

 ## Sources

 The script supports ingesting tweets/toots from various sources.
 The script will first query Elasticsearch to get the latest status ID and ingest anything newer than that from the source.
-You can ingest from different sources of the same type into the same index.
+You can ingest from multiple sources of one account into one index.

 | Source                 | Examples                                                           |
 |------------------------|--------------------------------------------------------------------|